-Low Hall Nursery School sits in highly-populated, highly-deprived wards with high levels of unemployment.
-The number of households where no one speaks English as their first language is high in comparison to the LBWF and National averages.
-During the pandemic we regularly delivered food to 17 families through a partnership with a local primary school, using our school voluntary funds to pay for the food.
-We also regularly refer a number of families to food bank and Early Help to support them when they are experiencing the effects of poverty.
-Housing is highly priced, resulting in the majority of our families living privately-rented or council-owned accommodation.
-In our current cohort, most children on roll at the Nursery School live in the St James Street, Markhouse, High Street and Lea Bridge wards of Waltham Forest, which are densely populated with people from diversely-mixed socio-economic backgrounds.
+Church Hill Nursery School sits in a highly populated, highly deprived ward with high levels of unemployment.
+Households where no one speaks English as their first language is high in comparison to the LBWF and National averages.
+We regularly refer a number of families to food bank, the local Alms Houses and Early Help to support them when they are experiencing the effects of poverty.
+Housing is highly priced, resulting in many of our families living in privately rented or council owned accommodation.
+In the families that we cater for, in our current cohort, most pupils coming to the Nursery School live in the Hoe Street, High Street and Wood Street wards of Waltham Forest, which are densely populated with people from diversely mixed socio-economic backgrounds.
 Our families come from a diverse mix of backgrounds.
-We have a number of Asylum Seeking families who live in hotels attending our two nursery schools
+We have a number of Asylum Seeking families who live in hotels attending our two nursery schools.